 The area around Swiss Avenue east of I-345 remains the preferred location for the tunnel portal placement and wye track by majority consensus.
-The DART Board of directors and Dallas City Council approved resolutions to support the alignment that shows the tunnel portal south of Swiss Avenue.
+The DART Board of directors and Dallas City Council approved resolutions to support the LPA that shows the tunnel portal south of Swiss Avenue.
 A series of concepts on the following pages were developed to show potential city street grid connections, pedestrian access and future development as guided by the Dallas 360 Plan.

 Keeping the stakeholders' desires in mind to maintain Good Latimer Expy traffic flow north and south, plans were developed that show the D2 tracks in the center of Good Latimer Expy and on the west side of Good Latimer Expy.
 Maintaining the tracks in the center of Good Latimer Expy and separating northbound and southbound Good Latimer Expy as it exists today was seen by some stakeholders as beneficial based on southbound right turn connections to private properties to the west.
-This center-running condition allows for continued transit service to this growing area which is also important to some stakeholders.
-The Deep Ellum Station would be forced to move due to the proposed track wye, but adequate space exists just south of Live Oak Street in the center of Good Latimer Expy to accommodate a station.
-The center-running condition does however, increases the number of track crossings, which would in turn affect signalization at intersections and automobile queuing.
+This center-running option however, increases the number of track crossings, which would in turn affect signalization at intersections and automobile queuing.